Weehawken, New Jersey: Media and culture

-Weehawken is located within the New York media market, with most of its daily papers available for sale or delivery.
-The Jersey Journal is a local daily paper covering news in the county.
+Weehawken is located within the New York media market.
+The Jersey Journal was a 157-year-old local daily paper covering news in Hudson County that ceased online and print publication in February 2025.

-Local weeklies include the free bilingual paper, Hudson Dispatch Weekly, (named for the former daily Hudson Dispatch), The Hudson Reporter, the Weehawken Reporter, the Spanish language El Especialito. and the River View Observer.
+Local weeklies include the free bilingual paper, Hudson Dispatch Weekly, (named for the former daily Hudson Dispatch), and the Spanish language El Especialito.
+Also covering the area is River View Observer, a bi-weekly print publication, and the Weehawken Gazette, a bi-weekly online newsletter.
+The Hudson Reporter and the Weehawken Reporter ceased publication in January 2023.

 The Weehawken Sequence, an early 20th-century series of approximately 100 oil sketches by local artist John Marin, who worked in the city, is considered among, if not the first, abstract paintings done by an American artist.
 The sketches, which blend aspects of Impressionism, Fauvism and Cubism, have been compared to the work of Jackson Pollock.

 The Hudson Riverfront Performing Arts Center is a non-profit organization whose mission is to build a world-class performing arts center on the waterfront.
 Since 2004, it has presented both indoor and outdoor events at Lincoln Harbor.